 This states that masses of substances that you have before and after a chemical reaction remain exactly the same.
 This is always done in a closed system.

-Solved Example 1: ou left an iron pot on your kitchen countertop, and over time you find that the pot forms rust.
+Solved Example 1: Suppose you left an iron pot on your kitchen countertop, and over time you find that the pot forms rust.
 If the metal pot originally had a mass of 101g and the rusted pot had a mass of 143g, what is the mass of oxygen that reacted with the iron to form the rust?

 Solution: